 If you want to know the whole story, here it is...

-While in graduate school Shelter’s Founding Partner Kurt Gough began working for John Barbour at Barbour/LaDouceur Design Group (BLDG) in 1997 as their first full time employee.
+While in graduate school in 1997 Shelter’s Founding Partner, Kurt Gough began working for John Barbour as his first full time employee at Barbour/LaDouceur Design Group (BLDG).
 Founding Partner Jackie Millea joined BLDG in 2000 after finishing her Master of Architecture Degree at the University of Minnesota.
 This was the start of second careers for both Jackie & Kurt.
-Jackie had practiced Interior Design and Kurt had worked as a theater designer and prop master before pursuing architecture.
+Jackie had practiced Interior Design and Kurt had worked as a theater scenic designer and prop master before pursuing architecture.
 Under the mentorship of award winning architects John Barbour and Janis LaDouceur they honed their skills as architecture interns on projects such as the Hotel Donaldson, Science House and Dodge Nature Preschool.
 In addition to commercial projects BLDG occasionally designed houses.
-Kurt designed a home for his parents in Chippewa Falls, WI and found a new passion in residential design.
+Kurt designed a home for his parents in Chippewa Falls, WI and found a passion for residential design.

-By 2004 Barbour/LaDouceur was growing, both in staff size and the size of projects coming into the office.
+By 2004, Barbour/LaDouceur was growing, both in staff size and the size of projects coming into the office.
 The majority focus for BLDG at that time was the design of a proposed skyscraper on Nicollet Avenue in downtown Minneapolis.
 Kurt and Jackie felt the entrepreneurial itch and the desire to focus on smaller scaled, sustainably-geared residential projects.
-Partnering with classmate John Dwyer they set out to form just such a practice.
-In October of 2004 Shelter Architecture officially set up shop on the 3rd floor of a renovated Minneapolis mansion just south of Loring Park.
+Partnering with classmate John Dwyer, they set out to form just such a practice.
+In October of 2004, Shelter Architecture officially set up a studio on the third floor of a renovated Minneapolis mansion just south of Loring Park.

 In 2008 Shelter’s ever expanding staff moved to a larger studio on Harriet Avenue in Minneapolis’ Uptown neighborhood.
-By then Shelter had become known for designing award-winning, environmentally-sensitive homes.
-The firm was an early adopter of LEED criteria and designed the first LEED-H Platinum certified home in Minnesota, dubbed 5ive based on the project’s single digit address.
+By then we had become known for designing award-winning, environmentally-sensitive homes.
+We an early adopters of LEED criteria and designed the first LEED-H Platinum certified home in Minnesota, dubbed 5ive based on the project’s single digit address.
 Shelter continued to explore environmentally sensitive design practices and began to expand the firm’s focus to a limited range of commercial projects.
 As the economic pressures of the recession began to force many architecture firms to downsize Shelter stayed the course, maintaining a slow but steady roster of renovations and remodels.

-Back at Barbour/LaDouceur, the residential skyscraper project called The Nicollet was tabled indefinitely due in no small part to the economic downturn.
+Back at Barbour/LaDouceur, the residential skyscraper project (now named The Nicollet) was tabled indefinitely due, in no small part, to the economic downturn.
 Barbour/LaDouceur reorganized and John Barbour founded Barbour Architects.
-In 2010 Shelter and John Barbour begun discussing opportunities to collaborate on projects.
-By the end of that year Founding Partner John Dwyer departed from Shelter to take over his family’s construction business and eventually focus his attentions on the establishment of an Architecture program at Dunwoody College of Technology.
+In 2010, Shelter and John Barbour begun discussing opportunities to collaborate on projects.
+By the end of that year, Founding Partner John Dwyer departed from Shelter to take over his family’s construction business and eventually focus his attentions on the establishment of an Architecture program at Dunwoody College of Technology.
 The time seemed right to “get the band back together” and John Barbour became a Partner at Shelter Architecture.